 Diversity, Equity, Inclusion & Belonging (DEIB) is about improving the employee experience for all.
-Yet investing in DEIB isn’t just good for individuals — it’s also good for business.
+Yet investing in DEIB benefits employees and strengthens business performance.
 It drives greater levels of innovation, customer service, and long-term growth.
 But how can your company move from intention to impact?
-Research from Perceptyx’s Center for Workforce Transformation reveals that it starts with listening and action.
+Research from Perceptyx’s reveals that it starts with listening and action.

 Teams today are composed of employees from various backgrounds, identities, experiences, and beliefs.
 This is great news because diverse teams outperform their less diverse counterparts, particularly in areas like creativity and innovation.
 However, if organizations hope to fully realize the benefits of a diverse workforce, they must develop Diversity, Equity, Inclusion, & Belonging (DEIB) strategies, policies, and practices.
 These strategies are essential to create and sustain a culture where employees don’t just feel welcomed, but truly valued for their unique perspectives.